 You can build a career in a workplace that supports you to develop knowledge, skills and expertise in a variety of roles with a variety of opportunities as the largest employer in Queensland.

 You can be a part of the exciting Queensland Government IT sector in either a technical or non-technical role, helping the government take advantage of emerging technologies and innovative solutions to improve government services.

-- participate in progressive and interactive development including fast paced training sessions, attendance at a conference, lunchbox sessions and networking opportunities
+- participate in progressive and interactive development including fast paced training sessions, lunchbox sessions and networking opportunities

 - can negotiate additional role-specific training with your department